aditnug0/Game/README.md

 # 🎉 GAME WEB MULTIPLAYER

-Sebuah website game multiplayer menggunakan Node.js dan Socket.io di mana player bisa bergerak, menembak, mengumpulkan koin, dan berinteraksi dengan Non-Player Characters (NPC)
+A website about a multiplayer game using Node.js and Socket.io where players can move, shoot, collect coins, and interact with a Non-Playable-Character (NPC)

 ## ✨ Features

-- **Multiplayer dengan Socket.io** –  Player bisa bergabung dalam satu ruangan untuk bermain bersama secara real-time.
+- **Multiplayer with Socket.io** –  Players can join in a room with multiple players at real time.
-- **Leaderboard Real-Time** –  Leaderboard yang terus diperbarui secara real-time.
+- **Real-Time Leaderboard** –  Leaderboard that is constantly updated in real time.
-- **Collision Detection untuk Player dan NPC** – Player atau NPC bisa bertabrakan dengan dinding atau objek lain di dalam game.
+- **Collision Detection for Player and NPC** – Player or NPC can collide with walls or other objects in the game.
-- **Coin Collection Mechanic** – Player bisa mengumpulkan koin yang muncul di arena.
+- **Coin Collection Mechanic** – Players can collect coins that show at the arena.
-- **NPC Movement** – NPC bergerak dengan kecepatan yang seragam dan memiliki logika untuk menghindari dinding dengan cara memantul ketika menyentuhnya.
+- **NPC Movement** – NPC moves with the same speed and have the logic to avoid wall with bouncing on it.
-- **Real-time Player Movement** – Player dapat bergerak dalam game menggunakan input dari keyboard, dan gerakan mereka disinkronkan secara real-time menggunakan Socket.io.
+- **Real-time Player Movement** – Players can move in game using the input from the keyboard, and their moves is synchronized in real time using Socket.io.
-- **Bounce Back Mechanism for Players** – Player akan berhenti ketika menyentuh tembok, alih-alih menembusnya.
+- **Bounce Back Mechanism for Players** – Player will stop when collide with the walls, instead of phasing through.
-- **Projectile System (on progress)** – Player dapat menembakkan proyektil.
+- **Projectile System (on progress)** – Player can shoot projectiles.

 ## ⚙️ How It Works